mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 #### Timeseries

-To build the timeseries model, you need to select `Yes, it is` checkbox inside the `Advanced Mode` section:
+To build the timeseries model, you need to select `Yes, it is` timeseries checkbox inside the `Advanced Mode` section:

 1. Select the `From` datasource option.
 2. Add the name of the model.